-If you want to be considered as a good business leader, there are skills that are nice to have and others that you simply can’t do without.
-Residing firmly in the latter category is great communication, as you need to know how to effectively get your message across about how you want things done - something that leadership courses online can absolutely help you with.
+If you want to be considered a good business leader, there are skills that are nice to have and others that you simply can’t do without.
+Residing firmly in the latter category is excellent communication, as you need to know how to effectively get your message across about how you want things done - something that leadership courses online can absolutely help you with.

 Skill #1 - Active Listening